 My advice for any new arrival: get acquainted with Mr. Chu at Conrad Laundry.
 He is one of the most interesting people I have ever met, and you’ll have plenty of time to talk to him while you wait for that spin cycle to conclude.

 Also, dive into all of the food available here!
-Last year on my birthday, Sam bought me a pizza from every pizza shop in East Falls.
+One year on my birthday, Sam bought me a pizza from every pizza shop in East Falls.
 It was divine.
 She presented them to me sans labels, so I had no idea where each one came from.
 After doing a blind taste-test of plain cheese pizzas, Slices took the cake for me.
 (Oh, get over it, In Riva — I can’t afford to develop a habit for your food, I teach in a public school, after all.)

 Best advice you can give us, overall?